 We strive to build an interdisciplinary team working at the intersection of neuroscience, machine learning, human-computer interaction.
 Neuroscientists, computer scientist, machine learning researchers, software engineers, are all welcomed.

 We value scientific rigor, focusing on researching under strong scientific grounds and conducting sound experiments that provide definitive and repeatable findings.
 Our scientific nature is to use algorithms, mathematical models, strong theoretical background, and strong coding skills to advance the field of brain-computer interfaces.

-We work on the applied aspects of the brain-computer interface particularly spellers and emotion recognition. as well as computational aspects including GANs, transfer learning, and Riemannian geometry.
+We work on the applied aspects of the brain-computer interface particularly spellers and emotion recognition, as well as computational aspects namely deep learning and signal filtering.
 Our goal focuses on increasing the speed and accuracy of BCI, make subject-independent models, and increase its practicality and reliability in using it in real life.
 Here is the application side:

 - Real-time BCI speller - our lab focus on spellers for locked-in patients (paralyzed but with intact mind).
 BCI speller has been studied for over two decades (since 1990) and still remains one of the key research areas in BCI due to its fundamental challenges shared with other BCI applications.

 - Real-time emotion/cognition recognition - another application we focus on is real-time user cognitive/emotional state recognition, e.g., stress, depression, engagement, cognitive load, pain.
 Over the last decade, we are very successful in understanding emotion/cognition by analyzing users' neural oscillations (i.e., alpha, beta, gamma, etc.).
 Nevertheless, we seek to integrate different physiological modalities (i.e., EEG, heart rate, facial expressions) to yield an even more granular, accurate real-time system

 For each application, we can drill down and are specifically interested in the following perspectives: